Tuesday, December 2, 2025

 Here it is!

-Adhere the sentiment die-cut to the top of the background panel as shown.
+Adhere the matted image panel to the right side of the background panel as shown.

 Please pop over to my blog, Kat's Tales of Stamping, for step-by-step instructions and complete supply lists.